 Thoughts and Ideas

 Naval Ravikant Interviews Nassim Taleb — I’ve learned more from Nassim Taleb than just about anybody.
 His concepts are simple and timeless.
 Taleb draws from finance, philosophy, and statistics and wraps them together into his own, unique worldview.
 This interview is one of the best summaries I’ve seen of Taleb’s ideas.
-If you prefer to read about Nassim Taleb, I recommend this article and this article.
+If you prefer to read an essay, I recommend this article and this article.
+Both excellent.

 Reinventing Explanation — We forget how tools shape our thought.
 This essay explores how new media transforms thought and improves our understanding of the world.
 Through media, we can think the unthinkable.
 Consider a subway map.
-It’s a brilliant invention precisely because it distorts reality, but buy distorting reality, maps that aren’t drawn to scale influence property values, business decisions, transportation flows and transportation flows.
+It’s a brilliant invention precisely because it distorts reality, but by distorting reality, maps that aren’t drawn to scale influence property values, business decisions, transportation flows and transportation flows.
 Here’s my interview with Michael Nielsen, the author.

 Welcome to Air Space — From bars, to coffee shops, to startup offices, the internet is transforming the real-world.
 In this essay, Kyle Chayka asks: “is the contemporary city like the contemporary airport — all the same?”
 The essay is cynical, yet thought-provoking.
 Chayka argues that the internet has created a soul-dissipating uniformity and a globalized sameness-as-a-service.
 By disconnecting from its geography and making everything as average as possible, AirSpace is the antithesis of travel.